rumbu13/sharp/cstod.md

 Things we learnt so far:
 - standard file extension for D source code files is `.d`
 - we `import` a module instead of `using` a namespace;
-- static methods can be declared outside any class;
+- static methods can be declared outside a class;
 - we can call directly any method even if it's not declared in a class (`writeln`);
 - `writeln` is D equivalent for C# `Console.WriteLine`;
 - syntax is exactly the same as in C# (method definitions, string qualifiers, array declarations, comments)